 - Fill out the I-901 online PRIOR to visiting a Western Union location.

-- Access the instructions, along with a completed sample of the Western Union form, on the SEVP website.
+- Access the instructions, along with a completed sample of the Western Union form, on the Student and Exchange Visitor Program (SEVP) website.

 - Find the Western Union location nearest you.

 - Bring a printed copy of the instructions and the sample of the completed Western Union form to the nearest Western Union office to process your payment.

 - After three business days, check the SEVP website to view your payment status.
 Once payment is confirmed on the website, print out the confirmation page as proof of payment.

 How do I transfer the SEVIS I-901 Fee?